fairtracks/fairtracks_validator/README.md

       - `label`: The value must be equal to at least one label assigned to an ontological term defined in one of the ontologies.

   + `ancestors`: This attribute can be either a single IRI or an array of them.
 The terms declared here must exist in at least one ontology, and the values to validate must have among its ancestors at least one of these terms.

+  + This extension acknowledges `cacheDir` key in the configuration passed to the extension on initialization.

+  + This extension is also able to run a reasoner over the ontologies when they are fetched at first.
+But, as it is a very consuming process on large ontologies, it is disabled by default.
+The way to enable it is through the configuration passed to the extension, which must have something similar to:

+    ```yaml
+    ontology:
+      do-reasoning: true
+    ```

+    As the reasoner is [HermiT](http://www.hermit-reasoner.com/), you also need to install a Java Virtual Machine (if it is not installed yet).

 You can use any of the reference implementations, [Python 2.x / 3.x](python) and [Java 8+](java), as any of them should do the same validations and consistency checks than the others.